-Services that are covered for you What you must pay when you get these services appropriate affiliated provider who is a licensed behavior health professional.
-If you receive additional services, cost sharing for those services may apply.
+What you must pay when Services that are covered for you you get these services Outpatient substance abuse services Covered outpatient substance abuse services include, chemical \$0 copay for each Medicaredependency consultation, and other services, such as medical covered individual or group testing, diagnostic evaluation and implementation of other therapy visit. chemical dependency services as identified in the treatment plan provided by HAP.
+These visits must be approved by an If you receive additional appropriate affiliated provider who is a licensed behavior services, cost sharing for those services may apply. health professional.
 Prior authorization rules may apply.
-Outpatient surgery, including services provided at hospital Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient . \$0 copay for each Medicare- covered visit to an ambulatory surgical center.
-Plan deductible applies. \$0 copay for each Medicare- covered outpatient hospital facility visit.
-Plan deductible applies.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$0 copay for each Medicare-Note: If you are having surgery in a hospital facility, you covered visit to an should check with your provider about whether you will be an ambulatory surgical center. inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient \$0 copay for each Medicareand pay the cost-sharing amounts for outpatient surgery.
+Even covered outpatient hospital if you stay in the hospital overnight, you might still be facility visit. considered an outpatient.
 For specific cost sharing for covered services, see applicable sections within this medical benefits chart.
-If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility cost-share plus the primary care or specialty care provider cost-share if an office visit/ consultation occurs at the time of the service and the office visit/consultation is considered to be separately payable by HAP.
+If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility costshare plus the primary care or specialty care provider costshare if an office visit/ consultation occurs at the time of the service and the office visit/consultation is considered to be separately payable by HAP.
 Prior authorization rules may apply.